AdobeDocs/commerce-admin.en/help/merchandising-promotions/price-rules-catalog-create.md

 >[!NOTE]
 >
->If at least 1 conditional product attribute has empty value, then catalog price rule is not applied to this product.
+>If at least one conditional product attribute has empty value, then catalog price rule is not applied to this product.

 >[!NOTE]
 >